3 registered (3 invisible),

 In the afternoon, upon seeing “Food Inc.,” I become a vegetarian.
-For days I grocery shop, look through cookbooks, and work in the kitchen as the house emits the new, more subtle smells of plants and experiments until I finally succumb.
+For days and nights I grocery shop, look through cookbooks, while continuously washing rondeaus, sautoirs, and saunteuses, while more cover the lit stove and the tamis and chinois stay soaking.
+The house emits the new, subtle smells of plants and experiments even all the way to the pond, until I finally succumb.

 Shifted to a different version of my house where dark clouds threaten from outside.
-Looking out onto the back porch through a window, Flower and I watch as a bear violently rips off the back half of a truck.
+Looking out onto the back porch through a window, Rose and I watch as a bear violently rips off the back half of a truck.
 I let Ginger, a white German shepherd we had as teenagers, watch, hoping her barking will scare it off but it doesn’t work.
-Flower is the only one terrified when we see that there is a skinny guy out there, acting oblivious to the huge beast.
+Rose is the only one terrified when we see that there is a skinny guy out there, acting oblivious to the huge beast.
 He wears the PICA t-shirt I had back then.
 He stands on the back porch, casually defiant.
 The bear calms down, scruffs around the young guy.
-Mom is supposed to be taking Flower to a train.
-Flower is packed and ready, on her way to some sort of camp or school.
+Dawn is supposed to be taking Rose to a train.
+Rose is packed and ready, on her way to some sort of camp or school.
 The context says to call Royal, he’s coming to pick you up, like he promised.
 He’s so late.
 I understand it is rejection.

 I had three ways of getting more pills and each one failed.
 I am an hour late for the cookout.

 “Oh -- hey Ben.
-I’m so glad you came,” Mrs. J__ says with a hug as I enter their house through the kitchen door.
-“We got to the point where we thought you might not be coming.”
+I’m so glad you arrived,” Mrs. J__ says with a hug as I enter their house through the kitchen door.
+“We got to the point where we thought you might not arrive at all.”